Tutorials

 This type of geometry layout can be tracked by the SALT module of DRAGON5

-using an eighth symmetry as this is the minimum portion of the geometry that
+using a one eighth symmetry as this is the minimum portion of the geometry that

 can describe the entire layout of the assembly.